CrashingGuru/FGAN-Build-a-thon/README.md

 See more here: https://aiforgood.itu.int/ai-ml-in-5g-challenge/

 ### How to register for Build-a-thon 2022?
-Registration is not open yet,
-See more here: https://github.com/vrra/FGAN-Build-a-thon-2022/discussions/12#discussion-4027953 \
+Form a team of max 4 + 1 (mentor) and \
-And introduce your teams here: https://github.com/vrra/FGAN-Build-a-thon-2022/discussions/3
+introduce your teams here: https://github.com/vrra/FGAN-Build-a-thon-2022/discussions/3 See more here: https://github.com/vrra/FGAN-Build-a-thon-2022/discussions/12#discussion-4027953 \